Telfair Square

 Cultural Heart of the City

-Nestled at the crossing of Barnard and President Streets, Telfair Square holds a special place in Savannah's artistic soul.
+Situated at the crossing of Barnard and President Streets, Telfair Square holds a special place in Savannah's artistic soul.
 It's flanked by two remarkable art museums - the historic Telfair Academy on the northwest corner and the contemporary Jepson Center for the Arts on the southwest.
+The Telfair Academy at 121 Barnard Street is the oldest building on the square, constructed between 1818 and 1820, meaning it has been standing here for over two centuries.

-These buildings aren't just pretty faces - they're part of the Telfair Museums, which happen to be the oldest public art museum in the Southern United States.
+These buildings are part of the Telfair Museums, which happen to be the oldest public art museum in the Southern United States.
 The collections housed within enhance a visit to the square, creating a cultural focal point within Savannah.

 What You'll Find There